SugarcubeGames/splunkmd/0_DistributedEnvironmentSetup.md

 ---

-> **NOTE**: Be sure to modift the 'org' portion of app namesto reflect your organization.
+> **NOTE**: Be sure to modify the 'org' portion of app names to reflect your organization.
 ---

 ### Setting up the License Manager